dlm1223/nfl-simulation/README.md

 shortcomings, for example, a team might be basing it’s play on what the defense is giving, and that trying to increase deep passing by 10% will greatly reduce it’s efficiency.
 For that reason I tried to keep the changes small.
-I’d like to keep testing this to try out different parameters such as different strategies or adding medium passes.
+Another big shortcoming I think is that changing my binnings will have an effect.
+It could be that changing the binning to short, medium, and long will make a difference.
+I’d like to keep testing this system to try out different strategies or add medium passes.
 Thanks for reading.

 [code](github.com/dlm1223/nfl-simulation)